zeitgitter/pgp-digital-timestamper-timestamped-archive/README.md

 - `daily/<date>.txt` (with date in `YYYYMMDD` format): Signed ZIP archive of all the signatures created on that day.
 - `weekly/wk<year><month><week-in-month>.txt`: Clearsigned list of the seven daily signatures over the daily files.
-  ⚠️ Please note that `weekly/wk20210912.txt` is an exception to this rule.